Australian rules football in the Middle East: United Arab Emirates

 Australian Rules in the United Arab Emirates has been played since 2006, with the creation of a club in Dubai known as the Dubai Dingoes.
 In addition to the senior team, there is junior football held weekly.
 The club is mainly composed of expatriate Australians as well as Irish from the local gaelic football club.
 The Dingoes held a 9-a-side international tournament in early 2007, also featuring teams from Abu Dhabi, Oman and Qatar.

-A second and more successful club called the Dubai Heat was created as of 2007.
+A second and more successful club called the Dubai Heat was created in 2007.

 A team mainly drawn from the Dubai Heat, but also with some players from the Dubai Dingoes, represented the UAE at the 2007 Asian Australian Football Championships.
 In 2008 Dubai Heat entered another team in the Asian championships and successfully took the title beating the Singapore Wombats.

 In February 2008, the first AFL match in the United Arab Emirates was held at the Ghantoot Polo and Racing Club in Abu Dhabi between the Adelaide Crows and the Collingwood Magpies.
 It was one of few official NAB Cup matches played outside of Australia and the game attracted a sell-out crowd of 6,102 using a makeshift field and grandstand and was televised free-to-air in Australia.
 The curtain raiser for the AFL match was played between the Dubai Dingos and Dubai Heat.

 The Abu Dhabi Falcons and Dubai Dragons were formed in 2008 as the UAE's third and fourth clubs.